srivas-divyansh/Byteverse_Smart_Contractors/README.md

     3. **Counting**: Counts the number of votes given to the particular party.
     4. **Declaration** of result: Declares the result as soon as the time is over.

+## Implementation of the project

+* A government official will have the login info of his own.
+* A special keyboard-type machine will be used in order to vote, even by the non-techie people.
+* All the system will be set up in cyber café-like area prior to one day of the elections.
+* The people will be allotted a polling booth for giving their votes
+* The people will enter along with their Aadhar/voter-id card and biometric verification will be followed.
+* The biometric verification confirms the identity of the person.
+* Additionally, biometric verification also ensure that the person has already given his vote or not in the same election.
+* An operator will activate session for voting by his biometric verification.
+* The voting will be done through a special EVM type of keyboard for convenient usage.
+* As soon as voting of a particular person is done the session ends and the operation will again activate the session for next voting.

 ## Dependencies used in the project